gitzonetools/knowledgebase/docs/devtools/ssl.md

 ```

 > Note: The script above creates a self signed certificate, which will throw trust errors when used in common browsers like Google Chrome, Apple Safari or Mozilla Direfox.
-You cann create free valid certificates using letsencrypt.
+You can create free valid certificates using letsencrypt.